Back to blog

 The formula for net profit margin

-The conversion of net profit and total revenue gives one of the most valuable financial ratios – the net profit margin.
-This margin ratio gives an insight into the extent of profit that a company is making inclusive of all overhead, taxes, and interest on loans.
-They reveal how many dollars or another form of profit a dollar of revenue yields.
-For instance, The formula for net profit margin is as follows:
+The ratio of net profit to total revenue results in the net profit margin, a valuable financial metric.
+This margin reflects the profit a company makes after accounting for all overhead, taxes, and interest expenses.
+It shows how many dollars of profit are earned per dollar of revenue.
+The formula for net profit margin is:

 • Net Profit Margin = Net Income divided by Revenue multiplied by 100